-How The U.S. Compares To Other Countries In Deaths From Gun Violence
+How The U.S. Compares With Other Countries In Deaths From Gun Violence

-Editor's note: This is an updated version of a story that was published on November 9, 2018.

-The United States has the 28th highest rate of deaths from gun violence in the world: 4.43 deaths per 100,000 people in 2017 — far greater than what is seen in other wealthy countries.
+The United States has the 28th-highest rate of deaths from gun violence in the world: 4.43 deaths per 100,000 people in 2017 — far greater than what is seen in other wealthy countries.

-On a state by state calculation, the rates can be even higher.
-In the District of Columbia, the rate is 16.34 per 100,000 — the highest in the U.S. In Louisiana, the rate is 10.68 per 100,000.
+On a state-by-state calculation, the rates can be even higher.
+In the District of Columbia, the rate is 16.34 per 100,000 — the highest in the United States.
+In Louisiana, the rate is 10.68 per 100,000.
 In Texas and Ohio — the scene of two mass shootings at the beginning of August — the rates are close to the national average: 4.74 per 100,000 in Texas and 4.60 in Ohio.

 And the national rate of gun violence in the U.S. is higher than in many low-income countries.

-Note: Editor's note: This is an updated version of a story that was published on Nov.
-9, 2018.